mportillo1/GymBuddy-PWA/README.md

 # GymBuddy PWA

 ## Overview
-GymBuddy is a progressive web application (PWA) designed to help users track their workouts and explore a built-in exercise database.
-The app enables users to log their exercises.
-Offline functionality is available.
+GymBuddy is a Progressive Web App designed to help users track and manage their workouts.
+It allows fitness enthusiasts to log exercises and access workout data both online and offline.
+The app integrates Firebase for secure sign-ins and data synchronization across devices, and uses IndexedDB and service workers to maintain functionality even when offline.
+The goal was to create a responsive, user-friendly tool that supports fitness tracking from any device, including features like daily reminders to help users stay on track with their fitness goals.

 ## Features
 - Log different types of workouts.
-- Track workout metrics such as sets, reps, weight lifted, and duration.
+- Track workout metrics such as sets, reps, weight lifted, and difficulty.
 - Browse an exercise database with exercises categorized by type.

 ## PWA Features